mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

 1. Bank Account (not capturing)
 1. CheckOut Counter ID - 000001

-## Simple - 1 location, 1 counter
+## Simple - 1 location, 1 counter and same currency Transaction

-We will assume our customer is in Malawi, and our merchant is in Zambia.
+We will assume our customer and our merchant are in Zambia.

-The transaction will be for 100 ZMK, with an exchange rate of 1 ZMK equal to 57.31 MWK.
+The transaction will be for 100 ZMW.

-It is anticipated that a dedicated "cross border payment" could exist in a USSD menu structure, and the sender would select the currency that the merchant is accepting.
+It is anticipated that a dedicated "merchant payment" could exist in a USSD menu structure.

 Depending on the merchant implementation, an additional step of entering the Checkout Counter ID might be required.

-As the merchant will be displaying their price in the transacting currency, it will be necessary to send a "receive" request, to ensure that the merchant gets the price expected.
+As the merchant will be displaying their end price in the transacting currency, it will be necessary to send a "receive" request, to ensure that the merchant gets the price expected, and that the consumer covers the fees.
+If a send quote is expected, an implementer should consider the merchant impact of the price they quote.
+(The send quote will lead to a merchant receiving a net amount)

-The Merchant FSP will charge 1ZMK for the merchant transaction.
+The Merchant FSP will charge 1 ZMW for the merchant transaction.

 ### Data exposed by Merchant Registry